 The spotted seal (Phoca largha) inhabits the ice and waters of North Pacific Ocean and adjacent seas, and Liaodong Bay in PR China is the southern-most of the eight putative breeding grounds.
 The population in Bohai and Yellow Sea of spotted seal is a national second-level protected wild animal in PR China.
 It is the only pinniped marine mammal that can breed in PR China's waters.
 It is an important flagship species for aquatic wildlife protection and has important ecological, cultural and social values.
 Spotted seals are mainly distributed in the Bohai Sea and the Yellow Sea.
 For protecting spotted seal, the governments of PR China and RO Korea have established MPAs in Yellow Sea and Bohai Sea.
 Meanwhile, spotted seal has high mobility with seasonal migratory in the distribution region.
 Many countries are located along its migratory route: PR China, RO Korea, Japan, DPR Korea, and Russia.
-The protection of spotted seals, marine protected areas network should be established in their main habitats to form a complete marine protection network system.
+The protection status of spotted seal may be different in these countries.
+To strengthen the protection of spotted seals, marine protected areas network should be established in their main habitats to form a complete marine protection network system.

 The Yellow Sea coastal area is an important stop for migratory waterbirds on the East Asian-Australian Flyway.
 Many important wetlands that constitute the stopovers for these birds are irreplaceable, and coastal development and marine engineering encroach many intertidal zones, especially the high-tide zone.
 Shorebirds' main foraging areas are concentrated in the mid-tide and low-tide zones.
 When the tide rises, the shorebirds fly to the high tide zone, which provides safe and undisturbed areas.
-The absence of these hightide zones will force shorebirds to fly further afield near ponds or other human structures, and will have to face more threats.
+The absence of these high-tide zones will force shorebirds to fly further afield near ponds or other human structures, and will have to face more threats.
 Restoring or manually building some high tide zones for bird resting in the area can mitigate the impact of habitat loss on endangered shorebirds.